TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 .. warning::

    It is not enough to clean all files and the page tree if you want to try again to install your distribution.
-Indeed, TYPO3 CMS remembers that it previously imported your distribution and will skip any known files and the database import.
+Indeed, the`TYPO3 CMS`:pn: remembers that it previously imported your distribution and will skip any known files and the database import.
 Make sure to clean the table "sys_registry" if you want to work around that, or, even better, install a new blank TYPO3 to test again.